Compatibility and stability

 Rust API stability

-Note that many such breaking changes are externally motivated, for example:
+Note that if breaking changes occur, they are externally motivated, for example:

 • GDExtension changes in a way that cannot be abstracted from the user.